 Here’s what you’ll find in our Data Observatory:

-📈Data Access & Visualization: When using the data observatory, you will be able to access, visualize and analyze data to inform your organizational strategies.
-Accessibility has been prioritized in the design of this tool so that you can easily find, explore relevant data, and use graphic visualizations for your organizational needs.
+📈 Data Access & Visualization: When using the data observatory, you will be able to access, visualize and analyze data to inform your organizational strategies.
+Accessibility has been prioritized in the design of this platform so that you can easily explore relevant data, and use graphic visualizations for your organizational needs.

 Whether it is by using our data observatory for your work, providing your data, or being a part of the conversation, community spaces for debate produce more impactful philanthropy and strengthen the social sector.